Maryna156/rsschool-cv/cv.md

 **Languages**
 *Russian
 *Belarusian
-*English
-About my English: I don't know my English level.
+*English: I don't know my English level.
 I can speak with native speakers and understand them.
 I can have a conversation at the everyday level